metabase/metabase/docs/troubleshooting-guide/my-dashboard-is-slow.md

 **Explanation**

 When you update your question to use a minimal number of rows or columns (or switch your question to use a smaller table, such as a summary table) your database can spend less time scanning those records in order to return your results.
-This is especially important to think about if you're [starting from someone else's saved question or model](../questions/query-builder/introduction.md#play-around-with-saved-questions), because you might not need all of the data that the original creator decided to include.
+Narrowing the scope of your question is especially important to think about if you're [starting from someone else's saved question or model](../questions/query-builder/introduction.md#play-around-with-saved-questions), because you might not need all of the data that the original creator decided to include.

 If all of your dashboards are slow, you might be limited by the performance of a particular data source.
 In that case, we recommend teaming up with your database admin to [Troubleshoot database performance](./db-performance.md).